Azerbaijan–India relations

-Azerbaijan-India relations are the bilateral relations that exist between the Republic of Azerbaijan and the Republic of India.
+Azerbaijan-India relations are the bilateral relations between Azerbaijan and India.

 History

 India and Azerbaijan have age-old historical relations and shared traditions.
-The Ateshgah fire temple in the vicinity of Baku is a fine example.
-This medieval monument with Devanagari and Gurmukhi wall inscriptions is a surviving proof of the age-old relationship between the two countries.
-The trade links with India, led to renewed contacts of the Indian merchants heading towards Europe through the Silk Route.
+The medieval Ateshgah fire temple in the vicinity of Baku, with Devanagari and Gurmukhi wall inscriptions, is a surviving proof of the age-old relationship between the two countries.
+The trade links with India led to renewed contacts of the Indian merchants heading towards Europe through the Silk Route.